cfsengineering/CEASIOMpy/README.md

 CEASIOMpy is written mostly in Python but it also depends on third-party libraries and software (like [SU2](https://su2code.github.io/) for the CFD calculation).

-CEASIOMpy is based on the open-standard format [CPACS](www.cpacs.de), a *Common Parametric Aircraft Configuration Schema*.
+CEASIOMpy is based on the open-standard format [CPACS](https://www.cpacs.de/), a *Common Parametric Aircraft Configuration Schema*.
 It is a data definition for the air transportation system which is developed by the German Aerospace Center [DLR](https://www.dlr.de/).
 CPACS enables engineers to exchange information between their tools.

-CEASIOMpy is maintained by [CFS Engineering](https://cfse.ch/) and [Airinnova](https://airinnova.se/).
+:scroll: CEASIOMpy is maintained by [CFS Engineering](https://cfse.ch/) and [Airinnova](https://airinnova.se/).
 CEASIOMpy is under the [Apache License 2.0](https://github.com/cfsengineering/CEASIOMpy/blob/main/LICENSE).

-:scroll: The Documentation of CEASIOMpy is integrated in this repository and can be read in document like this one.
+:book: The Documentation of CEASIOMpy is integrated in this repository and can be read in document like this one.
 Follow links to find the information that you are looking for.

 ## Table of contents